No Trioworld without supermarkets?

 The first supermarkets in the Netherlands only became possible in 1961 with the arrival of the new Establishment of Businesses Act.
 The law abolished the requirements for separate sales of meat, vegetables and bread.

-My conclusion: without the arrival of the supermarket, AFP might not have existed.
+My conclusion: without the arrival of the supermarket, Trioworld might not have existed.